sharnoor404/Android/README.md

 An android application that connects families who wish to adopt pets to shelter homes.
-Built using Android studio development environment and firebase as database.
+Built using Android studio as development environment and firebase as database.